 This year the St. Mary’s School’s Kiwanis Builder’s Club raised and donated OVER $1000 in less than 9 months to Charlevoix Community non-profit organizations.
 They have collected food for the Charlevoix Community Food Pantry, clothes for Kari’s Closet and the Rainbow Shop, and they are a great leadership group at St. Mary’s School.

 Joe Solomon is the Club’s advisor, St. Mary’s teacher and photographer.
-Sue Goss is the Club’s Kiwanis advisor.
+Tabitha Simpson is the Club’s Kiwanis advisor.

 Builder’s Clubs are student-led community service organizations that operate under school regulations and draw its members from the student body.

 Builder’s Club is the largest service organization for middle school and junior high students, with more than 45,000 members worldwide.

 Members learn to work together and develop servant-leaders skills as they serve their school and community.

 THE THINGS WE DO